 The compatibility of your next bike mirror is the first thing you should consider before buying it.
-You don’t want to open the box and find out that the mirror won’t fit your handlebar.
+You don’t want to open the box and discover that the mirror won’t fit your handlebar.

-So, make sure that the attachment mechanism provides you with enough flexibility to fit different diameters of your handlebar, eventually the frame.
+So, ensure that the attachment mechanism provides enough flexibility to fit different diameters of your handlebar, eventually the frame.

-TIP: I don’t recommend using bike mirrors for riding in rough terrains (mountain biking or even downhill).
-There are a lot of shocks, which can cause the mirror to break.
+TIP: I don’t recommend using bike mirrors for riding on rough terrains (mountain biking or even downhill).
+There are a lot of shocks that can cause the mirror to break.
 And let’s be honest, the mirror is completely useless in this case.

 Size of Bike Mirrors